mesosphere/tweeter/README.md

 Run the *Load Dependencies* step to load the required libraries into Zeppelin.
 Next, run the *Spark Streaming* step, which reads the tweet stream from Zookeeper, and puts them into a temporary table that can be queried using SparkSQL.
 Next, run the *Top Tweeters* SQL query, which counts the number of tweets per user, using the table created in the previous step.
 The table updates continuously as new tweets come in, so re-running the query will produce a different result every time.

-NOTE: if /service/zeppelin is showing as Disconnected (and hence can’t load the notebook), add the following labels to the zeppelin service and restart:
+NOTE: if /service/zeppelin is showing as Disconnected (and hence can’t load the notebook), you can instead redirect Zeppelin out the ELB using Marathon-LB.
+To do this, add the following labels to the zeppelin service and restart:

 `HAPROXY_0_VHOST = [elb hostname]`